coop-columb/supply-chain-forecaster/docs/deployment/kubernetes_setup.md

 This guide explains how to set up a Kubernetes cluster for the Continuous Deployment (CD) pipeline of the Supply Chain Forecaster project.

-> **IMPORTANT: Implementing Real Kubernetes Deployments**
+> **IMPORTANT: Kubernetes Deployment Status**
 >
-> While the CD pipeline currently supports a simulation mode for development and testing,
+> The CD pipeline supports both simulation mode (for development and testing) and real
-> implementing real Kubernetes deployments is a high-priority task in the project roadmap.
-> This document outlines the steps to set up the necessary infrastructure to transition
+> Kubernetes deployments using cloud-based clusters.
+Cloud-based clusters (GKE, AKS, EKS)
+> have been implemented and are the recommended approach for production environments.
+>
+> We are also actively investigating alternative approaches for local Kubernetes integration
+> with GitHub Actions, which would provide more flexibility for development and testing.
+> Currently, local clusters can be used for development but aren't directly accessible
-> from simulation to real deployments.
+> to GitHub Actions runners.

 ## Overview